ThePhD/sol2/docs/source/api/table.rst

 	template<typename Key, typename Fx>
 	state_view& set_function(Key&& key, Fx&& fx, [...]);

 Sets the desired function to the specified key value.
 Note that it also allows for passing a member function plus a member object or just a single member function: however, using a lambda is almost always better when you want to bind a member function + class instance to a single function call in Lua.
+Also note that this will allow Lua to understand that a callable object (such as a lambda) should be serialized as a function and not as a userdata: see the :ref:`note here<binding-callable-objects>` for more details.

 .. code-block:: cpp
 	:caption: function: add